Wolfyxon/wolfyxon.github.io/public/docs/contributing.md

 # Introduction

 Here are guidelines of how you may contribute to my projects and the rules you need to follow when doing so.
 They apply to all of my projects, however please also review the *CONTRIBUTING.md* (if present) for extra guidelines.

+**You may contribute by:**
+- Reporting bugs
+- Suggesting improvements
+- Writing code
+    - Fixing bugs
+    - Adding new features

+Almost all my projects (including their source code) is available on [GitHub](https://github.com/wolfyxon).
+That's where you can contribute.

 # Rules